Chikara Audios logo

 Kiss Related Live: Ace Frehley, Peter Criss, Paul Stanley solo live concerts, and few Kiss tribute bands live.

-MP3 Sample: A MP3 sample of something from my collection which I update every month.
+MP3 Sample: A MP3 sample of something from my collection which I update regularly.
 It could be a rarity, a demo, or a rare live song!
 If there's something you particularly would like to hear, please let me know and I'll try my best.
 If you'd like me to send you an e-mail each time the MP3 sample changes, please let me know.

 Merchandise: Information on some of the merchandise from my own collection.
 The page has further links to bubblegum cards, tour books, and more to come.
 Most of this is just for information and enjoyment, but I will also occasionally have spare items I am selling here too - currently a couple of rare tour promotional items.